 The applicant shall pay an application fee in the amount of \$600 [NOTE: The fee is \$700 if the land is zoned TPZ, see 1105.1.
 Also, there are DFG fees.] for the cost of processing an application for the conversion of timberland to a non-timber growing use.
-Where the land proposed to be converted lies within a TPZ the applicant shall also follow the requirements of Section 1105.1.
-The fee(s) shall be submitted with the application to the appropriate regional headquarters.
+Where the land proposed to be converted lies within a TPZ, the applicant shall also follow the requirements of 14 CCR § 1105.1.
+The fee(s) shall be submitted with the application to the Environmental Coordinator at the appropriate CAL FIRE Review Team Office listed under 14 CCR § 1032.
 Where actual state cost exceeds the application fee, the additional charge equal to the excess cost will be computed using State Administrative Manual Sections 8752.1 and 8740 (dated March 1990).
 The Department will keep the applicant informed of any additional charges and will advise the applicant of any estimated future costs.
-All additional charges shall be paid by the applicant to the Department's Accounting Office before the issuance of the Timberland Conversion Permit.
+All additional charges shall be paid by the applicant to the Department of Forestry and Fire Protection Accounting Office before the issuance of the Timberland Conversion Permit.
 Costs of recording the documents pursuant to this article shall be paid by the applicant.